pyblosxom/pyblosxom/docs/source/dev_architecture.rst

 4. ``pyblosxom.cgi`` calls ``run()`` on the PyBlosxom object

-   4.1.
-PyBlosxom instance, run method: calls ``initialize``
+   1. PyBlosxom instance, run method: calls ``initialize``

-        4.1.1.
-PyBlosxom instance, ``initialize`` method: calls the entry parser callback to get a map of all the entry types PyBlosxom can handle
+        1. PyBlosxom instance, ``initialize`` method: calls the entry parser callback to get a map of all the entry types PyBlosxom can handle

-   4.2.
-PyBlosxom instance, ``run`` method: calls the start callback to
-        allow plugins to do any initialization they need to do
+   2. PyBlosxom instance, ``run`` method: calls the start callback to allow plugins to do any initialization they need to do

-   4.3.
-PyBlosxom instance, ``run`` method: calls the handle callback
-        allowing plugins to handle the request
+   3. PyBlosxom instance, ``run`` method: calls the handle callback allowing plugins to handle the request

       If a plugin handles the request, the plugin should return a ``1`` signifying it has handled the request and PyBlosxom should stop.
       FINISHED.

       If no plugin handles the request, then we continue using the ``blosxom_handler``.

-   4.4.
-PyBlosxom instance, ``run`` method: calls the end callback to allow
-        plugins to do any cleanup they need to do.
+   4. PyBlosxom instance, ``run`` method: calls the end callback to allow plugins to do any cleanup they need to do.

+FIXME - add lifecycle for long-running processes through WSGI--it's slightly different.

 Lifecycle of the blosxom_handler
 ================================

-This describes what the blosxom_handler does.
+This describes what the ``blosxom_handler`` does.
 This is the default handler for PyBlosxom.
 It's called by the PyBlosxom instance in the run method if none of the plugins have handled the request already.

-1. Calls the renderer callback to get a renderer instance.
+1. Calls the ``renderer`` callback to get a renderer instance.

-   If none of the plugins return a renderer instance, then PyBlosxom checks to see if the renderer property is set in ``config.py``.
+   If none of the plugins return a ``Renderer`` instance, then PyBlosxom checks to see if the ``renderer`` property is set in ``config.py``.

-   If there is a renderer specified, PyBlosxom instantiates that.
+   If there ``renderer`` is specified, PyBlosxom instantiates that.

-   If there is no renderer specified, PyBlosxom uses the blosxom renderer in the ``renderer`` package.
+   If there ``renderer`` is not specified, PyBlosxom uses the ``blosxom`` renderer in the ``renderer`` package.

-2. Calls the pathinfo callback which allows all plugins to help figure out what to do with the HTTP URI/QUERYSTRING that's been requested.
+2. Calls the ``pathinfo`` callback which allows all plugins to help figure out what to do with the HTTP URI/QUERYSTRING that's been requested.

-3. Calls the filelist callback which returns a list of entries to render based on what the pathinfo is.
+3. Calls the ``filelist`` callback which returns a list of entries to render based on what the pathinfo is.

-4. Calls the prepare callback which allows plugins to transform the entries and any other data in the Request object prior to rendering.
+4. Calls the ``prepare`` callback which allows plugins to transform the entries and any other data in the ``Request`` object prior to rendering.

 5. Renders the entries.